reneeverly/configurations/README.md

 # configurations
-A sample of the configurations I use for various programs
+A sample of the configurations I use:
 * vim
+* elementaryOS
-* elementary OS
+* CentOS 6